lshtm-tbmg/hpc-setup/README.md

 5. Clone the `tbvax` repository
 6. Enter the cloned repository and run `R` to get the `R` package environment set up.

+Once you have completed item 1, log into Cirrus using _both_ your SSH key _and_ password at `login.cirrus.ac.uk`.

 ## 2 Cirrus instructions

 The files in this repository (`.bashrc` and `.bash_profile`) are startup files.
 When you log into Cirrus for the _first time after installing them_, they will: